ngkalaf/ngkalaf.github.io/teaching.md

   - "/img/wood.jpg": "Wood County (OH) Courthouse"
 ---

 <p align="justify">Teaching is something that excites me!
 I enjoy working with students.
-I do my best to make myself as available as possible for research, mentoring, discussions about law school, and extracurricular advising/discussions.
-I find that classroom discussions often lead to promising research questions both for myself and my students.
+I do my best to make myself as available as possible for research, mentoring, discussions about career path/graduate school, extracurricular advising, and personal/community building conversations.
+I find that in-class discussions often lead to promising research questions both for me and my students.
 I enjoy teaching introductory and advanced courses across American politics topics, with a strong focus on law & courts.</p>

 During the Fall 2022 semester, Prof. Boston will have office hours on Mondays from 10:30 a.m. to 11:20 a.m., and by appointment.
 If you wish to meet via Zoom, the recurring link is available on Canvas.